-During the second third of the cigar, a little more pepper was present, along with some chocolate notes, (and cognac of course).
-At the end of the second third, though, the stick started turning bitter, and not in a “this tastes like bitter chocolate/espresso/coffee” way, more like a “this tastes a little like hot tea brewed about 20 minutes longer then it needed to be” way.
+During the second third of the cigar, a little more pepper was present, along with some chocolate notes.
+At the end of the second third, though, the stick started turning bitter, and not in a this tastes like bitter chocolate/espresso/coffee way, more like a this tastes a little like hot tea brewed about 20 minutes longer then it needed to be way.

-The last third was where this cigar REALLY fell apart.
+The last third was where this cigar really fell apart.
 I wish I could say that it pulled it out in the end, but that was just not the case.
 There was no more flavors of chocolate, no more cognac, no more tobacco, no more pepper.
 Instead, the bitter, sour taste actually increased to the point that it was almost unsmokable.
 It was almost a taste like old, wet cardboard; a very odd and annoying taste that made me want to chuck the last of the stick into a garbage disposal.
-I still nubbed it (after all, I figured out it was about $20 a puff), but it was a REAL struggle.
+I still numbed it, after all, I figured out it was about $20 a puff, but it was a real struggle.

-- Final Smoking time on this stick was 1 hour and 57 minutes.
+- Final Smoking time on this stick was one hour and 57 minutes.